 PolygonConvexDecomposition_2concept) based on vertical decomposition and constrained Delaunay triangulation, respectively.
 These new models also support the convex decomposition of polygons with holes.

 3D Periodic Triangulations

-- Rename the concept
+- Renamed the concept

 2D Conforming Triangulations and Meshes

-Add an optimization method
+- Added an optimization method

 VertexBasetemplate parameter to be a model of the new concept

 Point Set Processing and Surface Reconstruction from Point Sets

-Add the function
+- Added the function